 fiendishlybookish will always strive to be honest and fair in its reviews.
 Really.
 Understandably, writing a book is an incredibly difficult process and goes through many hands.
 Ratings are a culmination of the following and are based upon: originality, a singular aspect of the novel that makes it distinctive, consistent quality, innovative plot lines, action and pace, humor, and characterization.
 It is a complex recipe that makes a novel and FB understands that.

-Books are read in their entirety: always. :)
+Books are read in their entirety: always. :) Unless its a DNF.

 FIVE STAR : Gushingly, compellingly good.
 A review that made us squeal with joy over and over again.
 Worth shouting out to all our online friends, people at the bookstore and grocery store that the book seriously ROCKED.
 An uncontainable enthusiasm bordering on apoplexy!
-And in some cases (an author writing at high literature level).

 FOUR STAR: Nearly into the gushing and apoplectic stratosphere (imagine waving arms and some frivolity) but some aspects needed tweaking.